 We offer admissions for each quarter and the deadlines vary for domestic/international students.
 Please check the deadlines here.

 Is there any preparatory coursework that is required before entrance?
-No, however, there are two preparatory requirements that students must meet within a specific timeframe upon admission to the program: Business Calculus and Business Communications.
+No, however, there are two preparatory requirements that students must meet within a specific timeframe upon admission to the program: Business Calculus and Professional Writing.
 The math requirement includes Business Calculus and can be waived if successfully completed with a grade of B (3.0) or above.
 Business Calculus, if not waived upon admission, must be completed within the first year of the program.
-Business Communications can be satisfied by earning in the 25 percentile or higher on the verbal and writing section of the GMAT.
-Students who do not meet this minimum will be required to complete the Business Communications class in their first quarter of the program.
+Professional Writing can be satisfied by earning in the 25 percentile or higher on the verbal and writing section of the GMAT.
+Students who do not meet this minimum will be required to complete the Professional Writing class in their first quarter of the program.

 Which program is right for me?
 We can help you assess which program suits your interests and needs best.
 Please review the programs we offer and their requirements.
 We encourage you to contact one of our advisors if you’d like to make an appointment.